Phyremaster/papermc-docker/README.md

   - `-t` and `-i` in any order
   - `-ti` or `-it`
 - Restart Policy
-  - If you include this, the server will automatically restart if it stops.
+  - If you include this, the server will automatically restart if it crashes.
-  - Stopping the *container* will override this automatic restarting.
+  - Stopping the server from its console will still stop the container.
+  - It is highly recommended to only stop the server from its console (not via Docker).
-  - `--restart always`
+  - `--restart on-failure`
 - Name
   - Set this to a name for the container (defaults to a couple of random words).
   - `--name "<my-container-name>"`